Marie Thérèse Louise of Savoy, Princesse de Lamballe: Flight to Varennes

 Marie Thérèse continued her services to the queen until the attack on the palace on 10 August 1792, when she and Louise-Élisabeth de Croÿ de Tourzel, governess to the royal children, accompanied the royal family when they took refuge in the Legislative Assembly.
 M. de la Rochefoucauld was present during this occasion and recollected:

 I was in the garden, near enough to offer my arm to Madame la Princesse de Lamballe, who was the most dejected and frightened of the party; she took it. [...]
 Madame la Princesse de Lamballe said to me: "We shall never return to the Château."

-During their stay in the clerk's box at the Legislative Assembly, Marie Thérèse became ill and had to be taken to the Feuillant convent; Marie Antoinette asked her not to return, but she nevertheless chose to return to the family as soon as she felt better.
+During their stay in the clerk's box at the Legislative Assembly, Marie Thérèse became ill and had to be taken to the Couvent des Feuillants; Marie Antoinette asked her not to return, but she nevertheless chose to return to the family as soon as she felt better.
 She also accompanied them from the Legislative Assembly to the Feuillant convent, and from there to the Temple.

 Imprisonment

 On 19 August 1792, Marie Thérèse, Louise-Élisabeth de Croÿ de Tourzel and Pauline de Tourzel were separated from the royal family and transferred to the La Force prison, where they were allowed to share a cell.
 They were removed from the Temple at the same time as two valets and three female servants, as it was decided that the royal family should not be allowed to keep their retainers.

 During the September Massacres, the prisons were seized by mobs, and the prisoners were placed before hastily assembled people's tribunals, which judged and executed them summarily.
 Each prisoner was asked a handful of questions, after which the prisoner was either freed with the words "Vive la nation", and permitted to leave, or sentenced to death with the words "Conduct him to the Abbaye" or "Let him go", after which the condemned was taken to a yard where they were immediately killed by a mob of men, women and children.

 The massacres were opposed by prison staff, who allowed many prisoners to escape, particularly women.
-Of about two hundred women, only two were ultimately killed in the prison.
+Of about two hundred women, only two were ultimately killed.